 Another former Weinstein employee, Laura Madden, previously said that she was asked to give her boss massages beginning in 1991 in hotels in both Dublin and London, according to the New York Times exposé.
 "It was so manipulative," she said in an interview.
 "You constantly question yourself — am I the one who is the problem?"

 Madden said she eventually told her friend and colleague Karen Katz (who worked in the acquisitions department) what had happened.
 "We were so young at the time," Katz told the Times.
 "We did not understand how wrong it was or how Laura should deal with it."

 Image Source: Getty / Gabriel Olsen

-On Monday, TV reporter Lauren Sivan sat down with Today's Megyn Kelly and described a decade-old incident she says took place when she met Weinstein at a party at a New York restaurant.
+Oct.
+9, 2017 TV reporter Lauren Sivan sat down with Today's Megyn Kelly and described a decade-old incident she said took place when she met Weinstein at a party at a New York restaurant.
 Sivan said that Weinstein tried to kiss her after luring her into the restaurant's kitchen, and when she wouldn't comply, he forced her to watch him masturbate instead.

 "I just stood there dumbfounded.
 I could not believe what I was witnessing," Sivan said about the alleged event.
 She continued to explain the horror that happened after she first rejected him, saying he told her, "Well then just stand there and be quiet," and then masturbated in front of her.